 1. A PCB Manufacturer’s Reputation

 If the manufacturer’s reputations are reasonable, their processes and machines are also likely to be reliable and effective.
 If you run into problems, they will usually treat these with care and send out replacement PCBs quickly.
 Some suppliers will happily amend any errors by sending out a second batch of PCBs to you at no extra charge.
-Choosing a company with a global reputation such as RayMing PCB and Assembly ensures that you get expert services to your satisfaction.
+Choosing a printed circuit board manufacturing company with a global reputation such as RayMing PCB and Assembly ensures that you get expert services to your satisfaction.
 You should consider the service provided by the company, whether they are available when you need them, how long it takes them to be at your premises, and their overall level of expertise.

 2. The Time It Takes To Manufacture Your Product.